 This course is assessed through two written assignments.
 There is a significant amount of work involved and the assignments must be typed/word processed and comply with referencing protocols.
 However, you will receive a lot of help and support during the course on the academic writing and referencing requirements.
 To enrol on this course, learners must have access to a PC or laptop with internet access.
 They must be confident in their ability to complete two word processed assignments for a QQI level 5 qualification.

 Standard fee: €430

 Early Bird Offer: €395 * Balance must be paid in full on/before 05 AUG ’19

 Easy Payment Scheme (interest-free) * Terms & Conditions apply

-Please note, we are unable to accept Department of Social Welfare funding or from other funding organisations.
+Please note, we are unable to accept funding from organisations that process course payment after course completion date.

 Further Course Requirements